arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Abandoned

+  - Tom Clancy's Ghost Recon Wildlands - Getting tired of the whole ubisoft open world formula so this is probably my last shot at that genre.
   - XCOM 2 - Too hard/stressful for me :( Great game though.
   - Guacamelee - About 60% of the way, I gave up at a frustratingly hard section.
   - Ori 1 - Lovely  game but I hate the frustrating experience.